 - Press the dough evenly into the lined pan and put the pan in the freezer.

-- Melt the chocolate chips in a water bath or in a microwave and pour the melted chocolate on top of the protein layer.
+- Melt the chocolate chips in a double-boiler or in a microwave and pour the melted chocolate on top of the protein layer.

 - Put the pan back in the freezer for about 30 minutes or until the chocolate is firm.

 - Cut into bars and enjoy!
 Store leftovers in the fridge or freezer!

 - I used a vanilla flavored protein powder which is already sweetened.
 The main ingredient is powdered oat flour.
 If you use unsweetened protein powder, I would suggest adding more sweetener (e.g. 70 g instead of 60 g).

 - You can use almond butter, peanut butter, etc. instead of cashew butter.
 For a nut-free version, I would suggest sunflower seed butter or coconut butter.